-Discussion
+Discussions

 Owning to the lack of methods for screening and early diagnosis of OC and the absence of early warning symptoms, approximately 70% OC are diagnosis at advanced stage, making the disease incurable for the majority of cases[40].
 Immune system has been demonstrated to be closely related to the proliferation and progression of various tumors including OC[7; 41; 42].
 Immunotherapy has begun to emerge in the treatment of OC and has achieved good clinical benefits[4].
 In the present study, we developed and validated an IRG-based prognostic signature by retrospectively analyzing OC gene expression studies (supplementary figure 6).
 One of the strengths of our study is that it incorporates as many OC patients whose survival times have been well documented as possible, which makes our conclusion more robust.
 The other strengths of our study, as discussed previously[8; 43], is that the signature is constructed on the basis of the relative ranking of gene expression values and only involves pairwise comparison within the gene expression profile of a sample, which is unnecessary to normalize the data.
-Therefore, our prognostic signature could be used as a personalized, single-sample estimate of OS of OC.
+Therefore, our prognostic signature could be used as a personalized, single-sample estimate of OS of OC patients.
 Meanwhile, the OS of OC patients (especially patients with advanced stage and high grade disease) favored patients in IRGPI low risk group over those in IRGPI high risk group, and when the prognostic performance of the IRGPI was compared the previously established prognostic signatures, it still showed better performance.
 Thus, our prognostic signature is very suitable to be translated to clinical application.

 Functional enrichment analysis of IRGs suggested that the IRGs were mostly enriched in protein metabolism, cell proliferation, and several signaling pathways that were correlated with tumor growth.
 Meanwhile, the literature review on the hub genes (including PSMC6[44], BDNF[45; 46], JAK2[47], LYN[48], PSMD4[49], CX3CR1[50], IGF1[51], PSMC5[52], TGFB2[53], and VCAM1[54]) in the PPI network suggested that they were involved in the proliferation of tumor growth, which was consistent with the results of survival analysis on the IRGPI-based signature.

 At present, the etiology of OC remains unclear, many factors have been demonstrated to be involved in the occurrence and development of OC.
 Nomograms, which always takes multiple clinicopathological factors into consideration, have been shown to be more accurate than the established staging systems for predicting prognosis and guiding treatment in some cancers[39; 55; 56].
 Thus, to translate our findings into clinical practice, we constructed a nomogram by integrating in independent prognostic variables (age, stage, and ICPI) in the multivariable survival analysis model.
 The original and corrected C-indexes for the nomogram in the training set and test set were 0.66-0.67, suggesting that the prognostic performance of the nomogram was relatively good.
 Moreover, calibration analysis in the test set further confirmed the robustness of the prognostic performance of the nomogram.
-The result of provided a graphic tool to help the physicians and patients use the nomogram with more convenience.
+The result of DCA provided a graphic tool to help the physicians and patients use the nomogram with more convenience.

 At the same time, some limitations exist in our study.
-Firstly, this is a retrospective analysis of previous published OC studies, we could not control the exposure and outcome measurements and selection bias might not be excluded.
+Firstly, this is a retrospective analysis of previously published OC studies, we could not control the exposure and outcome measurements and selection bias might not be excluded.
 Secondly, a total of 1,811 IRGs were obtained from the ImmPort, and only 458 IRGs were measured by all the 21 OC studies, thus some important information might be inevitably missed.
 Thirdly, the exact mechanisms regarding the impact of IRGs on the growth of OC cells have not been validated by experiments in cellular and molecular biology.